Skip to Content

 Evaluating the usability of disaster apps from the perspective of the general public

-Mobile applications can improve the public's disaster resilience through providing relevant and time-critical information.
+Mobile applications can improve the public's disaster resilience by providing relevant and time-critical information.
 Multiple mobile apps already exist for public alerting.
 However, these applications may also pose risks if they are not designed properly in the context of their users; the citizens.
 Poor usability may render apps harmful rather than helpful.
 Disaster mobile apps, therefore, must be citizen-centric.
 In times of disasters, these apps must be intuitive at first usage.
 However, minimal research has gone to the extent of assuring the usability of these tools from the public's perspective.
-The thesis will address this research gap through creating a usability evaluation framework that facilitates applications to be usable during disasters.
+The doctoral project will address this research gap.
+The project seeks to understand the usability considerations that facilitates applications to be usable during disasters.

 Tan, M. L., Prasanna, R., Stock, K., Hudson-Doyle, E., Leonard, G., & Johnston, D. (2017).
 Mobile applications in crisis informatics literature: A systematic review.
 International Journal of Disaster Risk Reduction, 24, 297–311. http://doi.org/10.1016/j.ijdrr.2017.06.009